-The first audit report is due April 30, 2024 for the performance periods January 1, 2022 to December 31, 2023.
+The first audit report is due April 30, 2024, for the performance periods January 1, 2022, to December 31, 2023.
 In 2020, it is the intention of the Registrar to develop more detailed verification procedures, in a public consultation process with registrants and other interested parties.

-Revisions Next review Issued January 24, 2020 N/A Reviewed August 2020 Added Rechargeable Batteries Weight Conversion tables and edits for consistency 2021 Reviewed February 2021 Fixed clerical error in Rechargeable Weight Conversion Factors by Chemistry and Size table.
+Date Revisions Issued January 24, 2020 N/A Reviewed August 2020 Added Rechargeable Batteries Weight Conversion tables and edits for consistency.
+Reviewed February 2021 Fixed clerical error in Rechargeable Weight Conversion Factors by Chemistry and Size table.
 Lead acid 4V, 6V and 12V batteries weights were in grams rather than kilograms.
-2021
+Reviewed May 2022 Updated with link to new Batteries and ITT/AV Supply Data Verification Procedure.